mmulqueen/odswriter/README.md

 Compatibility
 -------------
-Odswriter is tested (see Travis CI) for compatibility with LibreOffice and Gnumeric.
-Compatibility with OpenOffice should be good.
+Odswriter is tested for compatibility with LibreOffice and Gnumeric.

 jOpenDocument is not compatible out-of-the-box, but by specifying the number of columns (odswriter will pad with empty cells up to that number) it can be made compatible.
 Code example: